 Phase 1 of the Fire Protection SDP is primarily qualitative.
 Phase 1 provides initial characterization of the fire finding and serves to screen out fire findings that may have very low risk significance (Green).
 If the Phase 1 screening criteria do not screen out a fire finding as Green, then the evaluation process continues to Phase 2.

-Phase 2 of the Fire Protection SDP is quantitative and based on simplified methods and approaches used in typical fire probabilistic risk assessments (PRA).
+Phase 2 of the Fire Protection SDP is quantitative and based on simplified methods and approaches used in typical fire probabilistic risk assessments (PRAs).
 The general philosophy of the Fire Protection SDP is to minimize the potential for false-negative findings, while avoiding undue conservatism.
 The duration (or exposure time) of the degraded conditions is considered at all stages of the analysis.
-Compensatory measures that might offset (in part or in whole) the observed degradation are considered in Phase 2.
+Compensatory measures that might offset (in part or in whole) the observed degradations are considered in Phase 2.

 02.01 Fire Protection SDP Phase 1 Overview

 Phase 1 of the Fire Protection SDP is a preliminary screening check intended for use by the Resident or Regional Office Inspector(s) to identify fire protection findings with very low risk significance (Green findings).
-If a fire finding meets a screening criterion, the finding is determined to be very low risk significan and no Phase 2 analysis is required.
-If the Phase 1 screening not met, the analysis proceeds to Phase 2 for further evaluation of risk significance.
+If a fire finding meets a screening criterion, the finding is determined to be of very low risk significance and no Phase 2 analysis is required.
+If the Phase 1 screening criterion is not met, the analysis proceeds to Phase 2 for further evaluation of risk significance.

 Phase 1 of the Fire Protection SDP contains five steps as illustrated in Figure F.1.
-A fire finding is first characterized (Step 1.1) and assigned a category (Step 1.2) based on the fire protection program element that was found to be degraded.
+A fire finding is first characterized (Step 1.1) and assigned a category (Step 1.2) based on the fire protection program (FPP) element that was found to be degraded.
 The fire finding is then evaluated to determine if it has a low degradation rating (Step 1.3).
 Low degradation rating fire findings are screened to Green.
 If the fire finding is not low degradation, the next step (Step 1.4) attempts to screen the finding using a series of qualitative questions based on the finding category assigned in Step 1.2.
-The final step in Phase 1 (Step 1.5) is for plants that have fire PRA.
+The final step in Phase 1 (Step 1.5) is for plants that have a fire PRA.
 The licensee’s fire PRA-based risk evaluation may be used to determine whether the fire finding is of very low risk significance.

 Figure F.1 – Phase 1 Flow Chart